E. T. A. Hoffmann: Assessment

 Hoffmann strove for artistic polymathy.
 He created far more in his works than mere political commentary achieved through satire.
 His masterpiece novel Lebensansichten des Katers Murr (The Life and Opinions of Tomcat Murr, 1819–1821) deals with such issues as the aesthetic status of true artistry and the modes of self-transcendence that accompany any genuine endeavour to create.
 Hoffmann's portrayal of the character Kreisler (a genius musician) is wittily counterpointed with the character of the tomcat Murr – a virtuoso illustration of artistic pretentiousness that many of Hoffmann's contemporaries found offensive and subversive of Romantic ideals.

-Hoffmann's literature indicates the failings of many so-called artists to differentiate between the superficial and the authentic aspects of such Romantic ideals.
+Hoffmann's literature indicates the failings of many artists to differentiate between the superficial and the authentic aspects of such Romantic ideals.
 The self-conscious effort to impress must, according to Hoffmann, be divorced from the self-aware effort to create.
-This essential duality in Kater Murr is conveyed structurally through a discursive 'splicing together' of two biographical narratives.
+This essential duality in Kater Murr is conveyed structurally through a discursive "splicing together" of two biographical narratives.